nichoth/state/README.md

 var assert = require('assert')

 // you need to implement _state
-// _state is deep cloned whenever we instantiate a new FooStore var FooStore = Store.extend({
+// if _state is an object, it is deep cloned whenever we instantiate a
+// new FooStore
+var FooStore = Store.extend({
     _state: { foo: 'foo' },